d4n3sh/thedaneshproject/content/posts/2009-07-06-installing-ps3mediaserver-on-fedora-11.md

   - 891038727

 ---
 Most of my movie and audio files are on my Linux box.
 Currently, I use [ps3mediaserver][1] to get all my media across to my PS3 which is my media center.
-Aaaaa&#8230; the simplicity is just amazing.
+Aaaaa... the simplicity is just amazing.

 PS3mediaserver is Java based and getting it set-up is a breeze.
 Here's how,